shayansadeghieh/neuronpedia/README.md

    ```
 5. wait for it to load

-#### using the autointerp server
+#### Using the Autointerp Server

-to interact with the autointerp server, you have a few options:
+To interact with the autointerp server, you have a few options:

-1. use the pre-generated autointerp python client at `packages/python/neuronpedia-autointerp-client` (set environment variable `AUTOINTERP_SERVER_SECRET` to `public`, or whatever it's set to in `.env.localhost` if you've changed it)
+1. Use the pre-generated autointerp python client at `packages/python/neuronpedia-autointerp-client` (set environment variable `AUTOINTERP_SERVER_SECRET` to `public`, or whatever it's set to in `.env.localhost` if you've changed it)
-2. use the openapi spec, located at `schemas/openapi/autointerp-server.yaml` to make calls with any client of your choice.
+2. Use the openapi spec, located at `schemas/openapi/autointerp-server.yaml` to make calls with any client of your choice.
 3. TODO: Use a documentation generator to make a simple tester-server that can be activated with `make doc-autointerp-localhost`

-#### doing local autointerp development
+#### Doing Local Autointerp Development

 - **schema-driven development**: to add new endpoints or change existing endpoints, you will need to start by updating the openapi schemas, then generating clients from that, then finally updating the actual autointerp and webapp code. for details on how to do this, see the [openapi readme: making changes to the autointerp server](schemas/README.md#making-changes-to-the-autointerp-server)
 - **no auto-reload**: when you change any files in the `apps/autointerp` subdirectory, the autointerp server will _NOT_ automatically reload by default. if you want to enable autoreload, then append `AUTORELOAD=1` to the `make autointerp-localhost-dev` call, like so: